jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

     applying all changesets on the line of development made before that point.

-The distinction isn\'t clear cut in the existing tools either \-- Subversion uses changesets to store the data in the repository while providing a \"tree snapshot\" style view, and Bazaar generates tree snapshots in its revision library to increase performance of some operations.
+The distinction isn't clear cut in the existing tools either -- Subversion uses changesets to store the data in the repository while providing a "tree snapshot" style view, and Bazaar generates tree snapshots in its revision library to increase performance of some operations.

-So the distinction people talk about isn\'t a simple matter of the repository storage format.
+So the distinction people talk about isn't a simple matter of the repository storage format.
 Instead the difference is in the metadata stored along with the changes that describes the ancestry of the code.